edgexfoundry/developer-scripts/compose-builder/README.md

 ```
 taf-perf-compose [options]
 Generates a TAF performance testing compose file as specified by options and stores them in the configured TAF release folder.
-Compose files are named appropriatly for the options used to generate them.
+Compose files are named appropriately for the options used to generate them.

 Options:
     taf-secty:	  Generates performance TAF testing compose file with security services
-    taf-no-secty: Generates perforamnce TAF testing compose file without security services
+    taf-no-secty: Generates performance TAF testing compose file without security services
     arm64:        Generates TAF compose file using ARM64 images
 ```